Top 6 Best Women's College Basketball Teams of All Time

 - Tied for fourth-most NCAA Championship Wins All Time

-The South Carolina Gamecocks have rapidly risen through the ranks of women’s basketball in the last two decades, cementing themselves as one of the best programs in women’s basketball history.
-Most notably, the Gamecocks have secured two NCAA championships (2017 and 2022) which places them in a tie for the fourth-most titles in NCAA history.
+The South Carolina Gamecocks have rapidly risen through the ranks of women’s basketball in the last two decades.
+Most notably, the Gamecocks have secured two NCAA championships (2017 and 2022) which places them in a tie for the fourth-most titles in NCAA women’s basketball history.
 They’ve also come out victorious in six SEC Tournaments.
 With so much success, it should come as no surprise that the Gamecocks have produced phenomenal WNBA players such as A’Ja Wilson, Alaina Coates, and Shannon Johnson.

 Notre Dame Fighting Irish